“Maybe it explains the reason why one person likes another. It's because their souls

 - - - - -

 This book is light and easy to read.
-The story is real and relatable.
-It’s hard not to want to finish once you started reading it.
-And after you're done?
-You would probably want more.
+The story feels real and relatable.
+It’s hard not to want to finish once you start.
+And once you're done?
+You’ll likely find yourself wanting more.

 I especially loved Tripp’s passion for music, for his guitar.
 (I wish I could have had more of that in me.
 I am a frustrated musician who tried learning the piano and the guitar but never got that good at it.)
-He is one weird guy which fitted his somewhat nickname: odd (in a good kind of way).
+Tripp is a bit of an oddball—in a good kind of way—which makes his nickname “odd” feel fitting.

-Lyla, on the other hand, is one sweet girl you want to hug and say "be brave and have courage."
-There was so much pressure around her that it affected her passion for music.
-Add her best friend, who sometimes acts as the author of Lyla’s life which was at times annoying.
-(Oh Annie, could you just stop for even just a second?)
+Lyla, on the other hand, is one sweet girl you just want to hug and say, "Be brave and have courage."
+There was so much pressure around her that it begins to affect her passion for music.
+Then there’s her best friend, who at times acts as the author of Lyla’s life—which can get frustrating.
+(Oh, Annie… could you please just stop for a second?)

 I loved the story.

-The picture of the notes also added a lot more.
-It made it seemed real.
+What I loved was the way the story incorporated the notes between Tripp and Lyla.
+It made everything feel more real.
 I wanted more of this.
 I really enjoyed Tripp and Lyla’s interaction through notes.
-That was probably my favorite part (aside from the music, of course).
-I adored both of them; their friendship.
-I felt for all the emotions and things they experienced.
-I was moved.
+Those were probably my favorite part (aside from the music, of course).
+I adored their friendship.
+I felt every emotion they went through—I was completely moved.
 I cried, dear me, I couldn’t help it.

-The book reminded me of how I and my love found a common ground through music.
+This book reminded me of how my love and I found common ground through music.
 On how we shared each other’s knowledge and echoed our enthusiasm.
-My love for music was intensified by reading this book.
-I wanted to seriously finish the song I was trying to write for quite some time now.
+My love for music was reignited reading this book.

-Thank you for awakening the love and passion for music of each and every music lover who has read this, Ms. Amato.
+Thank you, Ms. Amato, for awakening the love and passion for music of each and every music lover who has read this.
 Go check Thrum Society, fellow readers.

 Are you a music lover too?
 Are there any books that include music you want to recommend?
 Comment down below.